 A felony charge is more serious and could carry high fines along with long periods of incarceration.
 The decision of whether to charge someone with a felony or misdemeanor usually rests upon the amount of property damage caused.

 If you were charged with criminal mischief, you may want an experienced Broward County criminal mischief lawyer in your corner representing you at every stage of your case.
 A distinguished criminal defense attorney could help you create a robust defense to seek the best possible outcome based on the circumstances of your case.

-Common Examples of Criminal Mischief Offenses
+What are the Common Examples of Criminal Mischief Offenses?

 To prove that someone is guilty of criminal mischief in Broward County, a Prosecutor typically must be able to prove each of the following beyond a doubt based upon ordinary reason and common sense: